Veronica officinalis L.

 Bloom Time: May to August

 Veronica officinalis is a herbaceous perennial with green hairy stems that grow up to 20 inches (50 cm) long, often prostrate and rooting at joints.
 The leaves are simple, opposite, obtuse, oblong, and narrowed at the base.
-Flowers are small and irregular, whitish-blue with blue streaks to violet.
-They crowded on spike-like racemes from axils of leaves.
-It is in bloom from May to August.
+Flowers are small and irregular, whitish-blue with blue streaks to violet, crowded on spike-like racemes from axils of leaves, and appear from May to August.

 How to Grow and Care

-Speedwell thrives in conditions as wide-ranging as full sun to partial shade and in loamy, sandy, or clay dense soils.
+Speedwell thrives in full sun to partial shade and loamy, sandy, or clay-dense soils.
 However, it does prefer a sunny location with well-draining soil.
 The soil pH can be as liberal as neutral, alkaline, or acidic, with moisture content from average to quite moist.

 The hardy, medium-sized plant, with striking 1 to 3 foot (30 to 90 cm) flower spikes, flourishes in USDA hardiness zones 3-8.
-The Speedwell is tolerant of a variety of conditions but prefers full sun and well-drained soil.
+The Speedwell is tolerant of various conditions but prefers full sun and well-drained soil.

 Speedwell can be sown from seed; however, it is more commonly purchased from a nursery, so planting it in the garden can take place right away in spring.